Announcing autoscaling in feature-preview!Learn More

 3. Retrieve the connection strings for the new and existing Neon databases.

 You can obtain the connection strings from the Neon Dashboard, under Connection Details.
-Your connection strings will look something like this:
+Connections strings have this format:

-5. Run the import command from your terminal or command window.
+5. Run the command from your terminal or command window.

 6. If you no longer require the old project, you can remove it.
 See Delete a project for instructions.